-8 Workouts to Keep You Going
+8 Winter Treadmill Workouts to Keep You Going

 Facing forward on the treadmill is not the only way it can use it.
 Walking backward and sideways can help improve strength, balance, and flexibility.
 Try adding some short segments of one or the other into your warm-up or cool-down period.
 Set the speed very slow at first and use caution, as it will feel very uncomfortable.
 With practice, you may be able to add a slight incline to gain more strength benefits.

-If you live in a multi-story house or attend a multi-level gym, then take some breaks from running on the treadmill to walk up and down the stairs.
-Start out with a 30-minute workout and alternate 5-minutes on the treadmill with 5-minutes of stair-walking.
+If you live in a multi-story house or attend a multi-level gym, take some breaks from running on the treadmill to walking up and down the stairs.
+Start with a 30-minute workout and alternate 5-minutes on the treadmill with 5-minutes of stair-walking.
 The change in speeds will increase your cardio and give your quadriceps and hamstrings that additional burn like when you’re coming into the finish line of a long race!
 Alternatively, if your gym does not have stairs, find the nearest StairMaster, and complete the same workout.

 Feel free to comment below with your favorite ways to make use of the treadmill during the winter.